 Isaiah 26:4 “Trust ye in the LORD for ever: for in the LORD JEHOVAH is everlasting strength:”

 You will not weaken when the Lord is your source.

 I can go on….this is just a sample of all of the reminders of why we should place our trust in God alone.

 The Lord is faithful, He will never leave you nor forsake you.
 His promises are true.
 His love endures forever.
 He is the same yesterday, today, and forever.
 He is good and He is God.
 There is no other.
 There is no other name by which people may be saved.

 His Word remains true FOREVER!!!

 The term, Eternity is only by nature attributed to God.
 He is the only One who has always existed and always will exist.
 He had no beginning and forever He will reign.
-Once God created us, our spirit will live on forever, but only from that moment in time from which He made us.
+Once God has created us, our lives will live on because He lives!
 For some, eternal life will be in His presence in all the fullness of His glory.
-For others eternal death is their reality, it will be spent apart from the joy of the Lord in a place of torment called Hell.
+For others eternal death will be their reality, their rejection of Christ leads to their eternal death.